 We hope you have found the above useful if you are considering taking on your first employee.

-An important point to note is that you should have an employment contract in place as soon as the employee starts with the company.
+An important point to note is that you should have an employment contract in place as soon as the employee starts with the company (from day one).

 This ensures that matters such as holiday entitlement, rates of pay, probation periods, and various other terms of employment are clarified as early as possible, protecting both parties should there be any difficulties or disagreements in the future.